 A legend records that the origins of Cork City begins at the source of the Lee in the scenic Shehy Mountains at the heart of which lies the cherished pilgrimage site of Gougane Barra (Finbarre’s rocky cleft).
 Cork City’s patron saint, St Finbarre, reputedly established one of his earlier monasteries on an island in the middle of Gougane Lake.
-Legend has it that he then left to walk the river valley at the mouth of which he established the monastery at what is now the site of St Finbarre’s Cathedral in Cork City.
-His myth endures in the valley and it is the legacy of St Finbarre that gives the city and valley its core spiritual identity and an origins story.
-Across the valley, there are churches named after Finbarre and a number of memorials depicting the saint in churches in the form of stained glass windows and statues.
+Legend has it that he then left to walk the river valley at the mouth of which he established the monastery (at what is now the site of St Finbarre’s Cathedral in Cork City) overlooking Corcach Mor na Mumhan or the Great Marsh of Munster.

 In all, Finbarre’s Life survives in 35 manuscripts and twenty-one copies of the early vernacular life.
 Finbarre’s written vernacular life has undergone little major change between its earliest and latest extant copies.
 These date respectively to about 1450 to 1874.
 Finbarre’s original life seems to have been composed, perhaps as part of a collection, in Cork between 1196 and 1201 AD, some 25 years after the arrival of the Normans in South Munster.
 This was a time of reform in the Catholic Church.

 FinBarre’s hermitage was located around the area of present-day Gillabbey Street.
 It grew to be an important religious centre in southern Munster, providing ecclesiastical services in the form of a church and graveyard, and secular services in the form of a school, hospital and hostel.
 The annal evidence for the school relates that languages such as Latin were taught and that it was one of the five primary sites in Ireland in terms of size and influence.
 Word quickly spread of the monastery’s valuable contribution to society, and it became necessary to expand the site.

-Around the year AD623 St. Finbarre died at the monastery of his friend, St Colman, at Cloyne in East Cork.
+Around the year 623 AD St. Finbarre died at the monastery of his friend, St Colman, at Cloyne in East Cork.
 His body was returned to his hermitage and his remains were encased in a silver shrine.
 Here they remained until 1089 when they were stolen by Dermod O’Brien.
 The shrine and the remains have never been recovered.
 Legend has it that the location of his tomb is just to the southeast of the present cathedral, overlooked by the famous Golden Angel.
 St Finbarre’s feast day is celebrated on 25 September.
 As the city’s patron saint he is still greatly revered.

-(From Kieran’s Little Book of Cork, 2015)
+(Extract: From Kieran’s The Little Book of Cork, History, 2015)